03 / THE DESTINATION

 What becomes possible when your business doesn’t need you in everything.

-You get your time back.Not just a week off here and there.
+You get your time back.
+Not just a week off here and there.
 Genuine freedom to choose how you spend your days.
 Work on strategy.
 Work on growth.
 Work on the parts of the business you actually enjoy.
-Or don’t.
+Or do not.
 The business runs either way.

-Your business becomes worth what you built.Owner-dependent businesses sell for 30-50% less than independent ones, and when earn-outs and deal terms are factored in, the total gap can reach 60-70%.
-Operational Independence closes that gap.
-The buyer isn’t purchasing a risk.
-They’re purchasing a business that performs without you.
-That’s the difference between walking away with what your business is actually worth and leaving hundreds of thousands — or millions — on the table.
+Your business becomes worth what you built.
+The buyer is not purchasing a risk.
+They are purchasing a business that performs without you.
+That is the difference between walking away with what your business is actually worth and leaving hundreds of thousands, or millions, on the table.

-Succession stops being a fantasy.Whether you’re handing the business to a family member, promoting a GM to run it, or bringing in outside leadership, the transition actually works.
-Because you’re handing them a business, not a dependency.
+Succession stops being a fantasy.
+Whether you are handing the business to a family member, promoting a GM to run it, or bringing in outside leadership, the transition actually works.
+Because you are handing them a business, not a dependency.

-Growth stops being limited by you.When the business no longer grows at the pace of one person’s capacity, it grows at the pace of the system.
+Growth stops being limited by you.
+When the business no longer grows at the pace of one person’s capacity, it grows at the pace of the system.
 New locations, new markets, new capital, all possible because the foundation holds without you in the middle of everything.

 An investor’s first question is always the same: what happens when the owner leaves?

-You stop running the business and start owning it.There’s a difference between running a business and owning one.
-Running it means you’re in the middle of everything every day.
+You stop running the business and start owning it.
+There is a difference between running a business and owning one.
+Running it means you are in the middle of everything every day.
 Owning it means it works for you, not the other way around.
 Operational Independence gives you that distinction back.

-— Lee Harrison, founding principle, Clarity Systems
+- Lee Harrison, Owner, Clarity Systems